 A cloud-based data warehouse is, on the whole, more reliable than an on-premise solution.
 A solution from Google, Amazon, or Microsoft is maintained by a network of the best data warehouse experts in the world, whereas an on-premise solution only has you and your team.
 But no solution is completely perfect.
 Consider how these cloud data warehouse service providers dealt with any recent incidents in terms of clarity of communication and time to resolution.
 You should also look into what kind of support they offer in case something goes wrong.
 If it’s hard for you to benchmark what a good response or support level is, try and collect feedback from others about their experience.
 Remember, by using a data pipeline service like Alooma, you ensure that you’ll always have extra support, expertise, and insight.
 Alooma can even help make it easier to switch data warehouses if you need to.

 For Amazon Redshift, you only pay for what you use.
 You are charged per-hour per node including both compute and storage.
 You are able to have unlimited users running unlimited analytics.
-Google BigQuery charges by the amount of data scanned by queries they run.
-It amounts to $5 per TB of data scanned and $0.02 per GB stored.
+Google BigQuery has flexible pricing, with on-demand ($5 per TB in the US) and flat rate options (based on query slots).
 All other operations from loading data, export, copy or metadata are free.
 Snowflake has two types of pricing models.
 Snowflake On Demand is pay per use of storage and compute with no long-term commitments.
 Snowflake capacity offers price discounts on pre-purchased storage per month, plus compute capacity that depends on your needs.
 Azure charges monthly credits for storage plus a fee for any hour in which compute resources were used, regardless of the amount of time.
 And for S3, you're charged for storage and number of requests.

 Ultimately, choosing the right data warehouse has a lot to do with how you’ll use it.
 Consider your organization’s needs and what use cases you’ll find yourself falling into when it comes to your data.

 |Use Case||What is it?||The benefits of a cloud data warehouse|